Stery-sap/vibe-study-group-finder/README.md

 * **File Sharing:** Allow members to share study materials within groups.
 * **User Profiles (Public View):** Create public profile pages for users to see basic info about potential study partners.

-## 🤝 Contributing

-Feel free to fork the repository and contribute!

 ## 📄 License